joshjaysalazar/pygame-utility-pack/.github/ISSUE_TEMPLATE/documentation_improvement.md

 ---
 name: Documentation improvement
-about: Suggest improvements or report issues with the Pygame Utility Pack documentation
+about: Suggest improvements or report issues with the Pygkit documentation
 labels: documentation
 ---